input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 Artifacts written to artifacts/single-signatures.json Artifacts written to artifacts/multi-signatures.json

->> Protocol verify certificates phase:
+>> Protocol certificate verification phase:
 Message #0 to verify: 7724e03fb8d84a376a43b8f41518a11c
 Party #0: aggregate signature successfully verified for 7724e03fb8d84a376a43b8f41518a11c!
 Verifier: aggregate signature successfully verified for 7724e03fb8d84a376a43b8f41518a11c!